paarthasarathyr/Phonepe-Pulse-Data-Visualization-and-Exploration-User-Friendly-Tool-Using-Streamlit-and-Plotly/README.md

 Phonepe Pulse Data Visualization and Exploration: A User-Friendly Tool Using Streamlit and Plotly

-The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
-The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.
+- The PhonePe Pulse GitHub repository encompasses a substantial dataset comprising diverse metrics and statistics.
+- The objective is to extract this dataset, process the information, and derive meaningful insights.
+- The ultimate goal is to present these insights in a visually appealing and user-friendly manner through visualization.